- What you'll learn

 A good-looking survey makes it more fun for people to answer.

-You can make your surveys more appealing by making them consistent with your branding.
+You can make your surveys more appealing by keeping them consistent with your branding.

-Below are a few points to make respondents recognize who the survey is from and make them trust it more.
-BlockSurvey allows you to do all of the below.
+The points below help respondents recognize who the survey is from and trust it more.
+BlockSurvey lets you do all of them.

 - Add your own logo